AceCentre/speakout/specification.md

   18. enable Speakup to act as a charger when connected to the host tablet via cable.
   19. enable Speakup to act as a keyboard (using the assistive technology switch inputs) when connected to the host tablet via cable
   20. sound channels programmable individually, left/right with independent volume control.
 QUERY/CONFIRM
-  21. dip switches to assign characters to assistive technology switch inputs QUERY/CONFIRM
+  21. A rotary switch or dip switches could be used if user configuration is required, for example to assign characters to the assistive technology switch inputs QUERY/CONFIRM
+  22. Consider use of BLE Broadcast mode to save energy.
+This has been implemented in this assistive technology switch (https://d3kwnfaq7240hw.cloudfront.net/downloads/10118sv102-aeroswitch-user-guide.pdf) QUERY/CONFIRM

 ## Hardware Requirements